Slupik/KingdomTimer/README.md

 ------------

 ### Description
-Program for those who want show left time for speakers.
-Mainly created for Jehovah’s Witnesses but flexibility allows to use it in other purposes.
+Program for those who want to show left time for speakers.
+Mainly created for Jehovah’s Witnesses but the flexibility allows to use it in other purposes.

 ### Features

 - Built-in voice recorder (with autostart option)
-- Fast download of schedule
+- The fast download of a schedule
-- Simple and usefull widget
+- Simple and useful widget
 - Rich config
 - Ability to send time to a server ex.
 7seg display built with raspberry pi
 - Portable (doesn&apos;t need any installation)